mthiim/GeneCrypt/README.md

 # GeneCrypt

 This is the source code for my entry into the Confidential Computing Challenge.
-Try out the running application at https://genecrypt.thiim.net/.
 I didn't win but ended up getting an honorable mention: https://cloud.google.com/blog/products/identity-security/announcing-the-winners-of-the-confidential-computing-challenge.

 My LinkedIn profile: https://www.linkedin.com/in/martinthiim